Gov. Inslee to extend Washington statewide eviction moratorium to March 31

-With a week to go before the expiration of the statewide eviction moratorium on Dec.
+With eight days to go before the expiration of the statewide eviction moratorium on Dec.
 31, Gov. Jay Inslee announced Wednesday he would once again extend the ban on evictions to March 31.

 Inslee’s office did not offer more details on the moratorium extension, saying that more information would be available next week.